stevli/stevli.github.io/_posts/2022-01-02-the-secret-of-web-page-layout-1-display-attribute-of-css.md

 - `align-items: start;` All elements in the vertical direction are arranged according to the arrangement of the container.
 - `align-items: end;` All elements in the vertical direction are arranged in the opposite direction of the container arrangement.

-For each element inside the flex container, we can resize it by setting the `flex` property.
+For each element inside the flex container, we can resize it by setting the `flex` attribute.
 For example:

 ```
 .flex-element {